 “The wind blows where it wishes, and you hear its sound, but you do not know where it comes from or where it goes.
 So it is with everyone who is born of the Spirit.”
 (John 3:8)

 Have you ever visited the doldrums?
-Most people would say that they have been in the doldrums but not many people have ever visited them.
+Most people would say that while they have been in the doldrums at some point in their life, but not many people have ever visited them.
 In fact, the doldrums is a specific location near the equator.
 It is considered a dead zone for sailors.

 We can also get stuck in the doldrums in our lives.
 We can find ourselves in a place where there is no wind filling our sails and we are just drifting through life.
 This is a dangerous place to be.
 What does it take to get sailing again?
 How can we get some fresh wind in our sails?

 I heard Pastor Andy Stanley comment on a recent podcast that, “Change creates momentum.”
 I have found that making changes, even small changes in my life, can provide a fresh perspective.
-At C3 Church Atlanta, we are going through a sermon series based on the book Fresh Air by Pastor Chris Hodges.
-If you are stuck in the doldrums or even if you just need a little nudge to get sailing again, check this book out.
+A while back at C3 Church in Atlanta, we went through a sermon series based on the book Fresh Air by Pastor Chris Hodges.
+If you are stuck in the doldrums or even if you just need a little nudge to get sailing again, check out this great book.

 1. Change your workout routine.
 Try some new machines or exercises.
+Check out a group fitness class.
 Buy a few sessions with a personal trainer.
 If you don’t have a workout routine, start one.
 I think that we forget that if we are out of balance in one area, it is going to cause problems in other areas.
 Physical training is one of the greatest ways to fight depression and generate some momentum.

 3. Do something different at work.
-I realize that this not always possible.
-If the opportunity is there, however, look for new ways to do your job, or talk to your boss about some additional responsibilities.
+I realize that this is not always possible depending on your job.
+If the opportunity is there, however, look for new ways to do your job or talk to your boss about some additional responsibilities.
 Many companies have money set aside for training that never gets spent.
 Ask your boss if they would send you to take a seminar or training course.
 They might just say, “Yes.”

 5. Do something new spiritually.
-No, I am not talking about changing religions.
+No, I’m not talking about changing religions.
 I am talking about doing something different when your faith gets stale.
 You might want to check out one of the YouVersion’s Bible reading plans or start keeping a journal to write down what you are learning as you read the Bible.
 In your prayer time, how much time do you spend praying for others versus the time you pray for your self?
+Putting other people ahead of you in prayer is a fantastic way to gain a fresh perspective.
 Maybe you could add some worship music to your devotional time and spend some time in worship.

 Can you think of any other ways to get unstuck?
 What did you do the last time you found yourself in a rut?

-Would you consider becoming a part of our team as Annie and I serve the Lord in the US and in Brazil?
+Would you consider becoming a part of our team as Annie and I serve the Lord in the US, South America, and India?
 Here is the link.
-Obrigado!
-(Thank you!)
+Thanks so much!